MoiColl/Tree_of_life_2020/Week43/friday/README.md

 2. Change:
     - `Substitutions Type` to `Syn-Nonsynonymous` option
     - `Genetic Code Table` to the most apropiate option
-    - `Model\Method` :
-        You can choose `Nei-Gojobori method` or `Modified Nei-Gojobori method` depending the method you want to check.
-Then you have 3 options for each method:
+    - `Model\Method` : You can choose `Nei-Gojobori method` or `Modified Nei-Gojobori method` depending the method you want to check.
+Then you have 3 options for each method.
         + `No. differences` to get Sd and Nd
         + `Proportion` to get pS, pN
         + `Jukes-Cantor` to get dN, dS
     - `Substitutions to Include` to either `Synonymous only` (Sd, pS, dS) or `Nonsynonymous only` (Nd, pN, dN) depending on what you want to compute